aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 }
 ```

-Looking back at the `QueuedPasswordResetJob` class we can see that the implementation we added to its  `handle()` method is slightly different than the original implementation in the original `sendPasswordResetNotification` method.
+Looking back at the `QueuedPasswordResetJob` class we can see that the implementation we added to its  `handle()` method is slightly different than the implementation of the original `sendPasswordResetNotification` method.

-In the `handle()` method of the job class calls `$this->user->notify` where the original `sendPasswordResetNotification` method in the `CanResetPassword` trait calls `$this->notify`.
+The `handle()` method of the job class calls `$this->user->notify` where the original `sendPasswordResetNotification` method in the `CanResetPassword` trait calls `$this->notify`.

-This is because in the `CanResetPassword` trait implementation of the original `sendPasswordResetNotification` method the `$this` pointer references the User class that includes the trait.
-Therefor in the job class we need to reference the User and call notify on it.
+This is because in the original implementation, the `$this` pointer refers to the `App\User` class that includes the trait.
+But in the Job class the `$this` pointer refers to the job class so we need to reference the `user` property of the job class then call the `notify` method on the user.

 ## Customizing the redirect location after reseting password